Stage name: Relevance to image

-Ching Lau Lauro (1806?–1840) used a Chinese stage name to represent his stage image as a contortionist in Chinese costume.
-Believed to be a Cornishman, he was probably the first European magician to dress in Chinese costume on stage.
+The 19th century stage magician and contortionist who performed under the Chinese stage name Ching Lau Lauro did so to support his stage image.
+Believed to be from Cornwall, England, he may have been the first European magician to dress in Chinese costume on stage.

 Commonly in the music world, especially those of heavy metal, punk rock, industrial, and hip hop, musicians will rename themselves with names more menacing or striking than their birth names.
 Every member of the punk band Ramones took the pseudonymous "Ramone" surname as part of their collective stage persona.
 Members of New Zealand art-rock band Split Enz all took their middle names as stage names, so as to keep their private image separate from their public personae.

 Other performers may assume stage names as a means of distancing themselves from publicly known childhood names that could be considered professionally embarrassing, outlandish, or otherwise inappropriate.
 Film director Duncan Jones (son of singer David Bowie) was known publicly as a child as Zowie Bowie.

-Rappers are known to use stage names, such as Jay-Z (Shawn Carter), 50 Cent (Curtis Jackson), Diddy (Sean Combs), Ludacris (Chris Bridges), Lil Wayne (Dwayne Carter Jr.), and Soulja Boy (DeAndre Way).
+Rappers are known to use stage names, such as Jay-Z (Shawn Carter), 50 Cent (Curtis Jackson), Diddy (Sean Combs), Young Thug (Jeffery Williams), Ludacris (Chris Bridges), Lil Wayne (Dwayne Carter Jr.), and Soulja Boy (DeAndre Way).
 At times, these artists will use their real names to make some of their material seem more authentic or personal.
 Eminem (Marshall Mathers) took his stage name from the pronunciation of his initials (M and M), and later used his real name at various public events and as an alter ego after his real name gained recognition following the release of his multi-platinum album The Marshall Mathers LP.
 LL Cool J (James Todd Smith) referenced his real name on the albums Mr. Smith and Todd Smith.
 Queen Latifah (Dana Owens) released The Dana Owens Album after changing her focus from hip-hop to jazz.
 Xzibit (Alvin Joiner) has also been credited by his real name when acting in several television shows.